popindavibe/conky-grapes/README.md

 # conky-grapes

-The Github repository is only a mirror for visibility purppose.
-I use GitLab for my own projects.
+The Github repository is only a manually poorly maintained mirror, only for visibility purppose.
+I use GitLab CE for my own projects (which has no mirroring feature on Community Edition).
 Please reach out for me [there](https://gitlab.nomagic.fr/popi/conky-grapes) if you need to interact (you can sign in with your Github account).

 ## What is it